buscandoaverroes/arl-votes-2020/app/README.md

 from their respective sources.<br>

 # About the Data
-All data are updated within ~48 hours from from Arlington Country Government and Department of Elections.
+I try to update all data within ~48 hours from from Arlington Country Government and Department of Elections.
 As of now, the voting data are published by Arlington County in pdf form, which means that they can't easily be read by a computer.
 This leaves two options: copy and paste the data